Tidying up your Next.js project

 Calling it asynchronously also allows us to try / catch any errors that may occur during the connection process.

-If you’d rather not use asynchronous code, you can invoke start without await and use the various events and callbacks provided by RTVI.
+If you’d rather not use asynchronous code, you can invoke connect without await and use the various events and callbacks provided by RTVI.

 Wrapping up